syncfusion/blazor-docs/src/popups/dialog/how-to/add-an-icons-to-dialog-buttons.md

----
-title: "Blazor Modal Dialog | Action buttons with an icon"
-component: "Dialog"
-description: "This section explains how to customize the action buttons and footer of Blazor Modal Dialog using icons and template."
----

 # Add an icons to dialog buttons

 You can add icons to the dialog buttons using the `DialogButton` property or `FooterTemplate` property.